s-minoo/algemaploom-rs/README.md

 the door to study of complexity and expressiveness of existing mapping languages.
 This project provides the CLI translator from RML to mapping algebra.

+## Example use cases

+To check the sort of input and the corresponding output of mapping algebra translation from RML to algebraic operators, the files are located under `resources` folder.
 <!-- GETTING STARTED -->

 ## Prerequisites